 Professor Katherine Blundell said:

 “I am delighted to be appointed Gresham Professor of Astronomy.”

 “From the earliest times, humans have looked up at the stars and been fascinated.
 They learned to use them to find their way, to mark and predict the passage of the seasons.
 When we look across the Universe our horizons are broadened and our eyes are lifted above and beyond our own planet.”

 “Astronomy is for everyone, and by studying spectacular, evolving and energetic phenomena across the Universe, from black holes to other planets to exploding stars, we can gain insights into our own planet and its resources and destiny.”

-As Gresham Professor of Astronomy, Katherine Blundell will continue the 421-year-old tradition of delivering free lectures aimed at the public within the City of London and beyond.
 The Astronomy Professorship is one of the original seven Gresham Professorships established in Sir Thomas Gresham’s will.

 Sir Richard Evans, Provost of Gresham College, said: